sammydigits/sam-2019-03-27/README.md

 - [MetaTag](https://www.drupal.org/project/metatag)
 - [Token](https://www.drupal.org/project/token)

-Enable the modules above, and also the Core serialization module.
+Enable the Core serialization module, and the modules shown above.

 Modify JSON API settings, change endpoint path prefix to “API”.

-Setup a build hook in Netlify, and configure the Webhooks module to call it whenever a node is created or updated.
+Add a build hook in Netlify, and configure the Webhooks module to call it whenever a node is created or updated.

 ## Security